twy80/svd_image/README.md

 # Program files

-There are only four program files: 1) one file containing the main SVD and plotting functions, and 2) three independent files doing basically the same thing except for the user interface.
+There are only four program files: 1) one file containing the main SVD and plotting functions, and 2) three independent files doing basically the same things except for the user interface.

 1. **svd_image_functions.py**